rocmeseguer/classpip-mobile/README.md

 cordova prepare
 ```

 To see all the **HTML5 development** you could run the following command to see with livereload all the changes on the browser.
-Navigate to http://localhost:4200/.

 ```
-ng serve
+Ionic serve --lab
 ```

 ## License